shakao/skillmap-game-of-life/activity3.md

     }
 }
 //% block
-function countAliveNeighbours (col: number, row: number) {
+export function countAliveNeighbours (col: number, row: number) {
     let count = 0
     //Direction enum is from 0 to 7 for (let i = 0; i < 8; i++) {